 Topology Maps view displays the layer 2, or physical topology, of your networking devices.
 Topology maps can be organized by groups or individually.
 By default, WhatsConnected builds a Network Devices view that displays the topology of your core network device infrastructure.

 With the topology data, you can build custom topology views that display important elements of your network infrastructure.
+These topology views can be exported to Visio for sharing or WhatsUp Gold as new devices.

 About Topology Tree View